 It is an exciting time for our business as we introduce new products to support our customers on their transition to net zero.
-We will continue to deliver back up and prime power generators and associated support services whilst reducing the carbon footprint of our customers.
-As a result, we expect to see a significant increase in sales of our gas generators as well as helping our customers to switch away from diesel to Hydrotreated Vegetable Oil (HVO).
-This past year has seen continued investment in our people, systems and processes.
-The company will continue this in the coming year to ensure the business is equipped for the anticipated growth across the United Kingdom.
-The directors are confident that the company will continue to make progress against its strategic objectives.
+Following the acquisition of the business by Flogas Britain Limited, we expect to see a significant increase in sales of our gas generators as well as helping our customers to switch away from diesel to Hydrotreated Vegetable Oil (HVO).